akashleo/akashleo/README.md

-Hi there, I'm Akash
+Heyyyyy, I'm Akash,
-Welcome to my GitHub profile!
-Here I keep all the things that i love building or stealing.
+welcome to my github corner, here I keep all the things that i love building or stealing.
-I am a Frontend Engineer, but I like to keep my hands dirty with all kinds of technologies.
-When I'm not doing any of these, I cook, and like cook for real.
+I am a Frontend Engineer and i like building products with good UX, but I also like to keep my hands dirty with all kinds of technologies.

-Get in touch if you wanna build something fun and that can be of use to people.
+When I'm not doing any of these, I cook, sing or try my hand at songwriting.

----
+Get in touch if you wanna build something fun/cool and that can be of use to people.

 ## GitHub Stats